Asbestos in Navy Ships

 Do Navy Ships Still Contain Asbestos?

-The navy stopped constructing ships with asbestos in the 1980s.
-However, this was not the end of asbestos on ships.
+The Navy stopped constructing ships with asbestos in the 1980s, but this was not the end of asbestos on ships.
 The Navy spent years removing or encapsulating existing asbestos on ships.

-Much of it has been removed but many ships still have asbestos.
-These materials only pose a risk to current service members if it becomes damaged or exposed without the use of proper safety gear.
+Much of it has been removed, but many old naval ships still have asbestos.
+These materials only pose a risk to current service members if they become damaged or exposed without the use of proper safety gear.

 Service members currently at risk are those involved in the maintenance, repair, or overhaul of older ships.
 The Navy is responsible for keeping these men and women safe by educating them about the risks of asbestos and providing safety training and gear.